 “The new real-time system means we will no longer rely on paper charts to search for records and identify patterns, which ultimately means safer care and more clinical time to focus on the patient.”

 – Jenny Parr, Associate Director of Nursing

-Prior to working with Alcidion, WDHB’s physiological vital signs and assessments were paper-based and held in patient folders and on charts.
+Prior to use of the Alcidion solution, physiological vital signs and assessments were paper-based and held in patient folders and on charts.
 EWS calculations were performed manually by nurses who would then follow a written protocol for appropriate response and escalation.
 This system relied heavily on accurately measuring a full set of vital signs, correctly calculating the EWS and prompt follow-up actions based on the written protocol.
 Manual compliance audits showed variations in standards and knowledge across individuals, teams, days of week and time of day.

 These patient paper-based records needed to be accessed by various multi-disciplinary team members and were sometimes not returned in a timely fashion.
 In turn, nurses were unable to record vital signs directly to the patient chart; they did not have access to the EWS protocol; and other relevant documents were not available to record or assess risk.
 This approach also presented challenges that come with managing multiple folders and impacted the effectiveness of handovers and ward rounds.

 Some of the key drivers for change were to: